Canceled or delayed flights causing Kansans headaches

-Wichita, Kan.
-(KSNW) – With dozens of delayed or canceled flights over the weekend, Eisenhower airport in Wichita was not alone.
+WICHITA, Kan.
+(KSNW) – With dozens of delayed or canceled flights over the weekend, Wichita’s Dwight D. Eisenhower National Airport was not alone.

 “This is happening across the country,” said KSN aviation expert Dean Headley.
 “The FAA has many things to look at.”